-Logue Brook Dam is located within the Shire of Harvey, 125km south of Perth between Yarloop and Harvey on the western edge of the Darling Range.
+Logue Brook Dam is located within the Shire of Harvey, 125km south of Perth between Yarloop and Harvey.
 Access is from the South Western Highway via the sealed Logue Brook Dam Road.

 Even though inland waterways look inviting, especially when the surface is calm, they pose many hidden dangers.
 Know the risks and how to swim safely.

-Recreational boating and especially water skiing is popular on waters of Lake Brockman.
-A five knot speed limit applies for all motorised water craft except when conducting water ski operations in the defined water ski area and within the permitted time of sunrise to sunset.
+A five knot speed limit applies for all motorised water craft except when water skiing in the designated ski area and within the permitted time of sunrise to sunset.
 No water skiing is permitted within 45 metres of the shore and the boundary of the water ski area has been marked with yellow buoys.
-Personal water craft may only be used on the lake for water skiing in the prescribed area.

 Boating safety information is available from the Department of Transport